Errors

 • The request_id from the error response.

-• The error_type and message.
+• The error_type and message (or error_message).

 • The endpoint and HTTP method, or for async failures the transcription ID.